 Many of the national or international Shiatsu organisations are seeking political recognition of our profession as Shiatsu practitioners or Shiatsu therapists.
 This political recognition means that we need research results for Shiatsu.

 In order to ensure the quality of our practices in the long term, we need more knowledge about the effects and effectiveness of Shiatsu.

 Keep informed about our activities: Join our Newsletter-Mailinglist!

 How is the Shiatsu Research Network organized?

 We are all working as volunteers.
 Kristina Pfeifer and Sandy Gsell are the Admin-Team at the moment.
-The group from the strategic meeting brings the foundation of the association forward.
+The Roundtable participants will be invited to the annual meeting in Spring.
 And the German-speaking branch is involved in teaching the use of the interview templates and treatment notes.